-Kyoto manages to make even the most garish of things classy, and they even managed it with winter illuminations, so look no further for the fanciest festive feels in Kansai.
+Kyoto makes even the most garish of things classy—the city even managed it with winter illuminations.
+So look no further for the fanciest festive feels in the Kansai area.

-As a famously beautiful place, it might be hard to imagine Kyoto looking any better than it already does, but if you sprinkle a few thousand LEDs and wrap some fairy-lights around a tree or two you’d be surprised.
-With some generous local companies putting on spectacular displays, the local train station joining in and some truly magical bamboo options up in Arashiyama, you’ll start to feel festive no matter how grinch-inclined you may usually be at these top Kyoto winter illuminations.
+As a famously beautiful place, it might be hard to imagine Kyoto looking any better than it already does, but if you sprinkle a few thousand LEDs and wrap some fairy lights around a tree or two you’d be surprised.
+With some generous local companies putting on spectacular displays, the local train station joining in and some truly magical bamboo light-ups in Arashiyama, you’ll start to feel festive no matter how grinch-like you may usually be at these top Kyoto winter illuminations.

 The biggest illumination event in the city, the ROHM Illuminations are held by a local company around its headquarters in Nagura Park.
 With over 800,000 lights the event features brightly lit tree-lined avenues, a screen display, musical performances and more.
 The two round Yamamo trees are the opening sight and welcome visitors to walk between the bright redwood trees to the Ensemble of Light area.

 Since you’ll no doubt have the famous bamboo forest on your list anyway, sticking around for an evening illumination will be an extra bonus.
 The Arashiyama Hanatouro is an illumination event held in May and December each year and means ‘path of flowers and light’.
 Both events last only 10 days and transform the already-beautiful area into something truly special.
 Highlights include the swaying bamboo and Togetsukyo Bridge as well as Tenryu-ji and Horin-ji.
 Keep in mind that some areas are only lit on weekends so do check the schedule and map in advance.